ziyulu-uw/poissonrrr/README.md

 pip install -r requirements.txt jupyter lab  # open jupyter lab to run poissonrrr_demo.ipynb
 ```
 #### 2.2.
-If running on GPU is desired, need to install GPU version of PyTorch separately outside requirements.txt.
+If running on GPU is desired, need to install GPU version of PyTorch separately outside of requirements.txt.

 Example commands for Conda:
 ```